Skip to main content

 About

-Drop Duchy is a single player quiz game with a kids theme.
+Drop Duchy is a single player tactical simulation game with medieval, historical and kids themes.
 It was developed by Sleepy Mill Studio and was released on May 5, 2025.
 It received very positive reviews from players.

 Skip User Reviews